Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

 *Lucecú K8S Operator* is a DotNet template to create a default scaffolding for Kubernetes operators on DotNet/C#.

-> You can check more information about Kubernetes operators on the [Oficial Documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+> You can check more information about Kubernetes operators on the [Official Documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 ## Install template